-- it more closely integrated and guided planning, budgeting and reporting reforms; - it significantly expanded and revised the set of MFMA Circular No. 88 indicators applicable to metropolitan municipalities; - it expanded the application of these reforms and the indicators to all municipalities differentially applied per category of municipality in a piloting phase; and - it introduced evaluations in the context of these reforms.
+- it expanded the application of these reforms and the indicators to all municipalities differentially applied per category of municipality in a piloting phase; and - make it introduced evaluations in the context of these reforms.

 The 2nd Addendum update to MFMA Circular No. 88 (2020) confirmed the piloting of the indicator planning, monitoring and reporting reform among all other categories of municipalities in the 2021/22 financial year, thereby marking the application of the circular across all local government.
 The latest circular update has introduced a singular, differentially applied set of indicators for all of local government covering the following sectors, namely: Water and sanitation; Electricity and energy; Housing and community facilities; Roads and transport; Environment and waste management; Fire and disaster services; Governance; and Local economic development.